GitHub

 # 7. Push your code to GitHub

-~git push -u origin master~
+~git push -u origin main~

 git diff filename